sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-vector-field/README.md

 # Rotation Vector Field

 The purpose of this document is to understand exactly what direction and strength the rotation will be, on the surface of the Earth, during S1 -> S2.
-Presumably, S2 -> S1 would be the reverse of that.

 Of course, the answer is not a constant, but a combination of constants, since the direction and strength will depend on which point on the Earth's surface you're talking about.